kej715/DtCyber/NOS2.8.7/README.md

 | [ses](https://www.dropbox.com/s/ome99ezh4jhz108/SES.tap?dl=1) | Software Engineering Services Tools |
 | tcph    | Rebuild NOS FTP Client and Server (dependency: nam5) |

-This list will grow, so revisit this page to see what new products are added, and use `git pull` to update the list in your local repository.
+This list will grow, so revisit this page to see what new products have been added, and use `git pull` to update the list in your local repository.

+## Creating a New Deadstart Tape
+The jobs initiated by `build-product.exp` insert the binaries they produce into the direct access file named `PRODUCT` in the catalog of user `INSTALL`.
+To create a new deadstart tape that includes the contents of `PRODUCT`, enter the following command:

+>`expect make-ds-tape.exp`

+`make-ds-tape.exp` reads the current deadstart tape, calls `LIBEDIT` to replace or add the contents of `PRODUCT`, and then writes the resulting file to a new tape image.
+The new tape image will be a file with path `NOS2.8.7/tapes/newds.tap`.
+To restart NOS 2.8.7 with the new tape image, execute the following commands:

+>`expect shutdown.exp`

+>`mv tapes/ds.tap tapes/oldds.tap`

+>`mv tapes/newds.tap tapes/ds.tap`

+> `sudo ./dtcyber`